-Anything champagne + citrus makes me think of mimosas, so champagne mixed with grapefruit and lime juices (and tequila) is a fun P.M. take on a traditional brunch drink.
-Plus if you have extra champagne left over after a champagne paloma or two on 12/31, New Years Morning mimosas are just about a no-brainer.
-Cin cin, friends!
+Anything champagne and citrus makes me think of mimosas, so this champagne paloma with its grapefruit and lime juices (and tequila) is a fun night cocktail take on a traditional brunch drink.
+Plus considering this recipe uses just two ounces per cocktail, this tequila champagne cocktail is just the thing to make when you're left with leftover champagne.

 - Stir together grapefruit juice, lime juice, and tequila in a glass.
 Add ice.
 Pour in champagne and gently stir again.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.Food Safety and Nutrition Disclaimer